edoardozanelli/edoardozanelli.github.io/_pages/projects.md

 inference in the cases where the posited predicting variable is either I(1) or I(0).
-Our approach, which is initially presented in a simple location model, has bearing on inference in parameter-on-the-boundary situations beyond the predictive regression problem.
+Our approach, which is initially presented in a simple location model, has bearing on inference in parameter-on-the-boundary situations beyond the predictive regression problem.</font>

 <p> <b>PAPERS IN PROGRESS</b>